ric2016/shared_places/README.md

 ### Gedcom-L agreements<a name="gedcom"/>

 The Gedcom-L agreements regarding PLAC are described [here](http://wiki-en.genealogy.net/GEDCOM/PLAC-Tag#Agreements_for_PLAC).
-They specify with the following structure:
+They specify the following structure:

 ~~~~
 0 @<XREF:_LOC>@ _LOC